-I tried extracting exercise records from Ring Fit Adventure's results screen using the multimodal capabilities of Foundation Models
+I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 This page has been translated by machine translation.
 View original

-I'm developing an app called "NSEasyConnect" that uses Vision.framework OCR to analyze Ring Fit Adventure screenshots and quantify exercise records.
-However, misrecognitions such as confusing 1 and 7 occur frequently, and I've been dealing with this by separately implementing numerical correction logic.
+I'm developing an app called "NSEasyConnect", which analyzes screenshots from Ring Fit Adventure — a game I've been playing for years — using Vision.framework OCR to quantify exercise records.
+However, misrecognitions like confusing 1 and 7 occur frequently, and I've been handling this by implementing separate numerical correction logic.

-In this context, I decided to try whether the Foundation Models multimodal feature could replace this processing more simply.
-The basic usage of the multimodal feature was introduced in the following article.
+With that in mind, I decided to explore whether the multimodal capabilities of Foundation Models could provide a simpler replacement for this processing.
+The basic usage of multimodal features was introduced in the following article.

 Verification Environment

-Screenshots can be saved to the camera roll using the Nintendo Switch's "Send to Smartphone" feature.
-I used the following 2 images for verification.
+You can save screenshots to the camera roll using Nintendo Switch's "Send to Smartphone" feature.
+I used the following two images for verification.

-The first image is a result screen (rfa1) displaying two fields: total activity time and total calories burned.
+The first is a result screen (rfa1) showing two fields: total activity time and total calories burned.

-The second image is a result screen (rfa2) that displays total activity time and total calories burned, as well as total running distance.
+The second is a result screen (rfa2) that displays, in addition to total activity time and total calories burned, the total running distance as well.

 In Ring Fit Adventure, the fields displayed vary depending on the type of workout.
-Running distance is only shown on days when running-type events are completed.
+Running distance is only shown on days when running-type activities are completed.

 Implementation Steps